-Corporate clients: She has led and coordinated fine art projects with architectural firms Cesar Pelli’s Office, Perkins and Will, Bostwick Associates, among others.
+Corporate clients: DeChant has led and coordinated fine art projects with architectural firms Cesar Pelli’s Office, Perkins and Will, Bostwick Associates, among others.

 Artist Representation: Ms. DeChant strongly support important local artists as well as nationally and internationally recognized artists.

-DeChant’s partnership was established in the 1990’s.
+DeChant’s partnership was established in the 1980’s.
 At that time Cleveland Clinic had no artwork in public spaces.
 Under DeChant’s art curation she instituted the professional art program guidelines for the institution, implemented their first art systems database, established best practices for professional art framing and installation practices, and expanded their collection to include important American artists.
-DeChant’s curatorial work on the CCF Art program was early evidence-based art planning using research on color theory and artworks that would be appropriate for pediatric care, geriatric care, psychiatric care, and healthcare institutions in general.
+DeChant’s curatorial work on the CCF Art program recommended the addition of important American Artists and was early evidence-based art planning using research on color theory and artworks that would be appropriate for pediatric care, geriatric care, psychiatric care, and healthcare institutions in general.